 How to catch Murray Cod

 Murray Cod is Australia’s largest freshwater fish that grows to impressive sizes.
 They are aggressive strikers and exceptional to target with surface lures.
-Cod are ambush predators that love the cover of structure so make sure you concentrate your efforts on any visible structure.
+Murray Cod are ambush predators that love the cover of structure, so concentrate on any visible structure.
 This will include submerged logs, overhanging branches, rock bars, deep holes, and any visible structure.
 They will also seek shelter in deeper holes and rock ledges.
-Cod are most active in low light conditions such as sunrise and sundown.
+Murray Cod are most active in low light conditions, such as sunrise and sundown.
+Good lure options for Murray Cod include hard body lures, surface lures, spinnerbaits, swimbaits, shads, lipless crankbaits, paddletails, and curtail soft plastics.
+If access is permitted, these should be worked slowly or tolled from your boat or kayak.
+Some amazing surface lures are on the market these days, including imitation mice, frogs, ducks, and snakes with realistic action that are fun to target cod with.
+Bait anglers can target Murray cod with live yabbies and worms.

 Best Baits to Catch Murray Cod